callieclark/Emergency-Food-Access-Index/README.md

 How to navigate the code:

-1) Generate the data by running all notbooks that start with TT_ and the 1D_ notebooks (these are the baseline scenarios, only necessary to run if you want to compare).
+1) Generate the data by running all notbooks that start with TT_ and the 1D_(these are the baseline scenarios, only necessary to run if you want to compare) notebooks .
 2) Run the processed_tt_csv_generator.ipynb to create EFAI index output csv.

 Note: to run this for a different city, adjust the data inputs before step 1.